amchavan/keycloak-docker/README.md

 make start
 make dump-realms
 ```
-This will produce three JSON files in the current directory, _adapt-realm.json_, _master-realm.json_ and _web-realm.json_.
-The most recent version of those files **should always be committed to Git** in this module.
+This will produce two JSON files in the current directory, _master-realm.json_ and _ALMA-realm.json_.
+The new version of those files **should always be committed to Git**.

 Move the dump JSON files where you created the destination Keycloak server
 (after making sure the `archive.keycloak` properties in